Usher And Grace Miguel Split After Singer’s Herpes Nightmare Scandal, ‘Us Weekly’ Reports

 According to TMZ, no divorce papers have been filed yet.
 However, Usher and Grace Miguel had reportedly been keeping a low profile since December 2017.

-As for the infamous Usher herpes nightmare, the $20 million lawsuit filed by Laura Helm, a jazz singer from Georgia, had already been dismissed, per a report from TMZ.
+As for the infamous Usher herpes allegations, the $20 million lawsuit filed by Laura Helm, a jazz singer from Georgia, had already been dismissed, per a report from TMZ.

 The other one, which involved a celebrity stylist, had been settled by hush money reportedly amounting to $1.1 million, as reported by Radar Online.